-Mount Fuji has been immortalised as one of the national symbols of Japan, decorated in countless pieces of artwork and traditional tales.
+Mount Fuji has been immortalised as one of the national symbols of Japan, represented in countless pieces of artwork and traditional tales.

-Referred to as Fuji-san by the Japanese, it is Japan’s highest mountain.
-Its snow-capped summit and near perfectly symmetrical peak is famous the world over, making it one of the most recognisable volcanoes on Earth.
+Referred to as Fuji-san by the Japanese, Japan’s highest mountain holds a special place in the heart of all Japanese people and its snow-capped summit and near perfectly symmetrical peak is famous the world over.

 The history of Mount Fuji

 Fuji-san is steeped in religious significance and is classed as a religious centre, with Shinto goddess Konohana Sakuya Hime revered at shrines across the base and the outer rim of the crater.
 In June 22 2013, Mount Fuji was added to the World Heritage List as a Cultural Site.